isabella232/bas-style-kit/CHANAGELOG.md

 * [Style] Font Awesome updated to 4.6
 * [Style] Open-Sans web-font is now imported using its bundled Sass styles
+* [Infrastructure] Using CSSNano instead of MinifyCSS to minify CSS styles
 * [Infrastructure] Updating to latest Ansible Prelude role
 * [Infrastructure] README additions, improvements, refactoring and fixes
 * [Infrastructure] Minor refactoring of Terraform configuration